mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

   end
 </pre>

-This syntactically perfect Ruby code.
-Also for PHP/Java newcomers it also looks perfectly safe.
-However, it's not what rest of the Ruby programmers usually write.
-As you may already know, Ruby is object-oriented language and `[]` in Ruby is just an alias for the `Array.new`.
-If you look to the [Array](http://www.ruby-doc.org/core-1.9.3/Array.html) class documentation, you will find many interesting methods, I want to describe
+This is syntactically perfect Ruby code.
+Also for the PHP/Java newcomers it looks perfectly safe.
+However, it's not what the rest of the Ruby programmers usually write.
+As you may already know, Ruby is an object-oriented language and `[]` in Ruby is just an alias for the `Array.new`.
+If you look to the [Array](http://www.ruby-doc.org/core-1.9.3/Array.html) class documentation, you will find many interesting methods I want to describe
 below:

 **`.each`**

-The each method can be used for iterating the Array in case you don't want to return anything from the iteration block:
+The 'each' method can be used for iterating the Array in case you don't want to return anything from the iteration block:

 <pre class="sh_ruby">